chinnawant/DLP-scirpt-e2e-drawdown/README.md

 - **vb-delete-account.js** - Node.js script to delete VB account records from databases
 - **clear-error-log.js** - Node.js version of the error log management script
 - **validate-config.js** - Node.js script to validate the config.json file
+- **confluence.js** - Module for reading content from Confluence pages
+- **read-confluence-page.js** - Example script demonstrating how to use the confluence.js module

 ### Benefits